solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 }
 ```

-The `mentions` field support wildcard to select all transaction or
+The `mentions` field supports wildcards to select all transaction or
 all 'vote' transactions.
 For example, to select all transactions:

 ```